Stargazer (Rainbow song)

-"Stargazer" is a song by the British-American rock supergroup Rainbow, released as fifth track from the band's second studio album Rising (1976).
+"Stargazer" is a song by the British rock supergroup Rainbow, released as fifth track from the band's second studio album Rising (1976).
 It is an epic song narrating the story of a powerful wizard whose attempt to fly by constructing a mystical tower to the stars leads to the enslavement of vast numbers of people.
-"Stargazer" is notable for its musical complexity, with the guitar, lyrics, and drum solo cited as significant examples of the talents of guitarist Ritchie Blackmore, singer Ronnie James Dio, and drummer Cozy Powell.
+"Stargazer" is notable for its musical complexity, with the guitar, lyrics, and drum intro cited as significant examples of the talents of guitarist Ritchie Blackmore, singer Ronnie James Dio, and drummer Cozy Powell.

 Description

-The epic-length rock track with symphonic influences starts with a short drum solo by Cozy Powell, a "great drumming moment" frequently cited as an example of his skills.
+The epic-length rock track, with symphonic influences, starts with a short drum solo by Cozy Powell, a "great drumming moment" frequently cited as an example of his skills.
 It features the Munich Philharmonic Orchestra, a Vako Orchestron, and what Ritchie Blackmore called "a string thing all playing this half-Turkish Scale".

+"We went into the studio with a 28-piece orchestra…" recalled Blackmore.
+"But the backing was too flowery, so we kept taking out parts and making it less and less complicated.
+The orchestra was getting angry for having to play it so many times.
+And there was a very fine gypsy violinist who decided to play after the orchestra had finished, but the tape spool ended.
+The poor guy was frantically playing and we weren't recording him, which was very frustrating for all involved."

 Blackmore's solo, after the second verse, is in B Phrygian dominant scale, and is cited as "one of his best".

-The song has been called a "morality tale", and its lyrics are written from the standpoint of a "slave in Egyptian times", according to lyricist Ronnie James Dio.
-They relate the story of the Wizard, an astronomer who becomes "obsessed with the idea of flying" and enslaves a vast army of people to build him a tower from which he can take off and fly.
-The people hope for the day when their misery comes to an end, building the tower in harsh conditions ("In the heat and rain, with whips and chains; /just to see him fly, too many died").
-In the end, the wizard climbs to the top of the tower but, instead of flying, falls down and dies: "no sound as he falls instead of rising. / Time standing still, then there's blood on the sand".
-The next song, "A Light in the Black", continues the story of the people who have lost all purpose after the Wizard's death "until they see the Light in the Dark", according to Dio.
+The song has been called a "morality tale", from – according to lyricist Ronnie James Dio – the standpoint of a "slave in Egyptian times".
+They relate the story of the Wizard, an astronomer who becomes "obsessed with the idea of flying" and enslaves a vast army to build a tower from which he can take off and fly.
+Building the tower in harsh conditions ("In the heat and rain, with whips and chains; /just to see him fly, so many die"), the people hope for the day when their misery ends.
+In the end, the wizard climbs to the top of the tower but, instead of flying, falls and dies: "No sound as he falls instead of rising / Time standing still, then there's blood on the sand."
+According to Dio, the next song, "A Light in the Black", continues the story of the people, who have lost all purpose after the Wizard's death "until they see the light in the dark".

+"Stargazer" was the first song to be played by different bands at the UK's Monsters of Rock festival: by Rainbow in 1980 and – in abbreviated form – by Dio in 1983.